Original Nuttah

 "Original Nuttah" is a 1994 jungle song that was produced by Shy FX with lyrics and vocals by UK Apache.
 The track's lyrics were written by UK Apache in the late 1980s and were dubbed over a Shy FX track titled "Gangsta Kid".
 After receiving approval from his peers for his version, UK Apache contacted producer Shy FX and the head of Sour Records to record an official version.
 The track is one of the earliest in the genre to become a top 40 chart hit in the United Kingdom.
+In 2022, Rolling Stone included "Original Nuttah" in their list of the "200 Greatest Dance Songs of All Time".